hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         sander -O -i ${mdin_prefix}/qmmm_min.in -p ${init}.parm7 -c ${sqm_prefix}.rst7 -o ${qmmm_prefix}.mdout -r ${qmmm_prefix}.rst7 -inf ${qmmm_prefix}.mdinfo -ref ${sqm_prefix}.rst7 -x ${qmmm_prefix}.nc
         endif

-Through above script we have equilibrated the solvent positions around enzyme, followed by minismisation steps using QM/MM.
-Now, we are going to use the QM/MM minimised structure obtained from the *step5* for our futher investigation.
+Through the above script we have equilibrated the solvent positions around the enzyme, followed by minimisation steps using QM/MM.
+We will use the QM/MM minimised structure from *step5* for all further investigation.